KSP-KOS/KOS/doc/source/structures/orbits/orbit.rst

     :type: :struct:`Boolean`
     :access: Get only

+    *In career this requires a building upgrade* - In career mode where buildings are not upgraded at the start, this suffix won't be allowed until your tracking station is upgraded a level.

     If :attr:`:NEXTPATCH <Orbit:NEXTPATCH>` will return a valid patch, this is true.
 If :attr:`:NEXTPATCH <Orbit:NEXTPATCH>` will not return a valid patch because there are no transitions occurring in the future, then :attr:`HASNEXTPATCH <Orbit:HASNEXTPATCH` will be false.